Dartmouth College student groups: The Dartmouth Cords

+The Dartmouth Cords are an all-male singing group founded in 1996 which usually consists of around twenty members.
+They are known for wearing corduroy to every performance.
 Their CD Elements of Style, released in 2002, has won awards from the nation collegiate a cappella organizations CASA and Varsity Vocals.
 They have had a song featured in the Best of Collegiate A Cappella compilation album.
 Their other recordings include Against the Grain (1999), Accordingly (1997), No Size Fits All (2008), and Tailor Made (2014).